jobs.ac.uk - Great jobs for bright people

 What’s your philosophy?

-This question usually refers to teaching, but might be lobbed in as a general question about your approach to academia more generally.
-As always, it pays to prepare some concrete examples to include in your response – both of what you have done in the past, and what you would hope to do in this particular post.
+This question usually refers to teaching but might be lobbed in as a general question about your approach to academia more generally.
+As always, it pays to prepare some concrete examples to include in your response – both what you have done in the past, and what you would hope to do in this particular post.

 What are the key issues in academia today?

 As ever, you should demonstrate knowledge not just of your subject, but of the profession more generally.
 This is hard to do if you are just starting out, but there are ways in which you can professionalize yourself from the very beginning – these include keeping abreast of key publications from HEFCE, the funding bodies, the universities themselves, and the major academic news outlets in general.
-Make sure you know what the NSS (National Student Survey) is, for instance?
+Make sure you know what the NSS (National Student Survey) is, for instance.
 Why do institutions think it is important?
 Similarly, you should demonstrate good familiarity with the terms of the REF, admissions policies, postgraduate funding landscapes, and the research councils’ priorities.

 You may not be asked about any of these directly, but if you can make reference to any of these in your responses you will impress the panel as not just an able researcher and /or teacher, but as a potential colleague who will be able to take a full role in the strategic direction of the department.